scapota6/flint-financial-app/replit.md

     - Goals API: `GET/POST /api/goals`, `PATCH/DELETE /api/goals/:id`, `POST /api/goals/:id/sync`
     - Analytics tab integration showing all goals with create/delete functionality
     - **Smart Debt Payoff Tracking (Dec 2025)**: Debt payoff goals require selecting a linked credit card.
 The goal's target amount is auto-populated from the card's current balance, and progress is calculated in real-time as `(initialBalance - currentBalance) / initialBalance`.
 The UI shows "X paid of Y" and "remaining balance" instead of generic progress text.
 Credit card balances are synced from Teller, so progress updates automatically as payments are made.
+    - **Smart Savings Goal Tracking (Dec 2025)**: Savings goals require selecting a linked bank account (checking/savings).
+The account's current balance is stored as `startingAmount` when the goal is created.
+Users set an end goal amount, and progress is calculated as `(currentBalance - startingAmount) / (targetAmount - startingAmount)`.
+If starting at $5,000 with a goal of $10,000, progress starts at 0% and increases as the balance grows.
+The UI shows "X saved of Y" and "Current: X • Goal: Y".
+    - **Optimistic Goal Deletion**: Goal cards are removed from the UI immediately when deleted (optimistic update).
+A loading spinner shows on the delete button, and if the API fails, the goal is restored to the list.

 ### System Design Choices
 -   **Modular Architecture**: Dedicated service layers for encryption, wallet management, trading aggregation, and email delivery.